commercionetwork/commercionetwork/docs/join-mainnet.md

 ### Add Seed Nodes
 Your node needs to know how to find peers.
 You'll need to add healthy seed nodes to `$HOME/.cnd/config/config.toml`.
-The [launch repo](https://github.com/commercionetwork/launch) contains the links to some seed nodes.
+The [chains repo](https://github.com/commercionetwork/chains) contains the links to some seed nodes.

 If those seeds aren't working, you can ask for peers on the [Commercio.network Telegram Group](https://t.me/CommercioNetwork).